Benjamin Maughan, MD, PharmD

 Education

-- Medical School: Medicine, University of Kentucky, Lexington, Kentucky
+- Medical School: University of Kentucky, Lexington, Kentucky

 - Fellowship: Medical Oncology, Johns Hopkins University, Baltimore, MD